Hyperion2220/webWeasel/README.md

 1. Select a folder by number to process it with Repomix
 2. Or enter 'c' to cancel and return to the main menu

-You can exit the program at any time by pressing CTRL+C.
+You can exit the program at any time by pressing CTRL+C (now with instant responsiveness thanks to optimized interrupt handling).

 ## Output